Understanding a Building-Wide or Enterprise-Wide Do Not Admit List

 Every single visitor that is scheduled to visit your company is cross-referenced against this list of Barred Visitors to ensure that your security team is immediately notified of any potential threats.
 Potential visitors are screened against the Barred Visitors list both when they are pre-registered by iVisitor users and also when they check into the building, so your security team will always know who is and is not allowed access on-site.
 As a web-based visitor management system, your Barred Visitors list in iVisitor is always available to all appropriate security personnel and always up-to-date.

 Handwritten or manually updated lists put your tenants or employees at risk because it is nearly impossible to keep your list up-to-date and immediately disseminated to every security officer within your company.
-However, with iVisitor, your Barred Visitors list can be updated immediately in the event of a new threat or unwelcome visitor.
+However, with iVisitor, your Barred Visitors list can be updated immediately in the event of a new threat or an unwelcome visitor.
 Not only is it fast and easy to update your barred list, with iVisitor everyone who needs access to this list always has the most recent version at their fingertips.

 In a multi-tenant environment, it can be a challenge meeting the unique needs of each individual tenant company.
 In the event that a barred individual attempts to enter the building iVisitor will immediately alert all appropriate security personnel.
 If one of your tenants does not want a particular individual to have access to their office, and another tenant pre-registers this individual as a visitor, security personnel can review the visit information and take appropriate action.
 If it is a case where an individual is seeking access to interview for a job, or has other verifiable business in the building, access may be granted on a case-by-case basis.
 Depending on the building’s security protocol, this individual’s visit may require an escort throughout the duration of their stay.
 The automatic alert functionality within iVisitor allows for security personnel to prepare for the potential arrival of unwanted personnel, and if necessary contact law enforcement for assistance.